-Can a US citizen get into the UK?
+Can a US citizen travel the UK?

+Travel is gone.
 As I am writing this, you probably won’t be planning any overseas vacations for the foreseeable future.
 Most of your attention will be on a staycation in the US, which is still incredibly enjoyable.
 However, you will set your sights on a few vacations as soon as the world returns to something resembling normality.
 In which case, you may be inclined to pay the UK a visit.
 It has become a hotspot for tourism in recent times, with loads of different cities offering unique experiences.

 For US residents, you will have a few immigration concerns when traveling to the UK.
 Primarily, you want to know what documents you need and how the immigration process goes when you land.
 Thankfully, it’s far easier than you might think!